 Dr. Montine received his education at Columbia University (BA in Chemistry), the University of Rochester (PhD in Pharmacology), and McGill University (MD and CM).
 His postgraduate medical training was at Duke University, and he was junior faculty at Vanderbilt University where he was awarded the Thorne Professorship in Pathology.
-In 2002, Dr. Montine was appointed as the Nancy and Buster Alvord Endowed Professor in Neuropathology and Director of the Division of Neuropathology at the University of Washington.
-In 2010, Dr. Montine was appointed Chair of the Department of Pathology at the University of Washington, and in 2012 he became Director of the University of Washington Alzheimer?s Disease Research Center.
-In 2016, Dr. Montine was appointed Chair of the Department of Pathology at Stanford University.
+In 2002, Dr. Montine was appointed as the Alvord Endowed Professor in Neuropathology and Director of the Division of Neuropathology at the University of Washington.
+He was Director of the University of Washington Alzheimer?s Disease Research Center, one of the original 10 Centers in the US, and passed that responsibility to able colleagues.
+In 2010, Dr. Montine was appointed Chair of the Department of Pathology at the University of Washington.
+In 2016, Dr. Montine was appointed Chair of the Department of Pathology at Stanford University where he is the Stanford Medicine Endowed Professor in Pathology.

 Dr. Montine is the founding Director of the Pacific Udall Center, one of 9 NINDS-funded Morris K. Udall Centers of Excellence for Parkinson?s Disease Research.
 Our center performs basic, translational, and clinical research focused on cognitive impairment in Parkinson?s disease.
 The Pacific Udall Center emphasizes a vision for precision health that comprises functional genomics, development of surveillance tools for pre-clinical detection, and discovery of molecularly tailored therapies.

-The focus of the Montine Laboratory is on the structural and molecular bases of cognitive impairment.
-Our goal is to define key pathogenic steps and thereby identify new therapeutic targets.
+The focus of the Montine Laboratory is on the structural and molecular bases of cognitive impairment with the goal of defining key pathogenic steps and thereby new therapeutic targets.
 The Montine Laboratory addresses these prevalent, unmet medical needs through a combination of neuropathology, biomarker development and application early in the course of disease, and experimental studies that test hypotheses concerning specific mechanisms of neuron injury and approaches to neuroprotection.
-PubMed lists 511 publications for Dr. Montine.
-In May 2016, Google Scholar calculates Dr. Montine?s citations as > 25,500 and his H-Index as 83.
+PubMed lists 579 publications for Dr. Montine.
+Google Scholar estimates Dr. Montine?s citations as > 38,000, his i-10 index as 355, and his H-Index as 98.
+NIH iCite calculates (1995 to 2017) Dr. Montine?s weighted relative citation ratio as 2041.

 Department Chair, Stanford University Department of Pathology (2016 - Present)